 Discrimination and bullying can trigger serious mental issues in the workplace.
 It’s your responsibility as a leader to build a work environment that has zero tolerance to any kind of bullying or discrimination.
 Make sure all employees are treated fairly and equally.

 - Reduce the stigma

-Employees who feel anxious or depressed might be unintentionally, or sometimes intentionally, isolated and ignored by other coworkers.
+Employees who feel anxious or depressed might be unintentionally – or sometimes intentionally – isolated from and ignored by other coworkers.
 Therefore, it’s highly important to reduce the stigma around mental health.
-The optimal way to reduce the stigma is to talk openly about mental health issues and make sure employees are comfortable voicing their concerns and needs.
+The optimal way to reduce the stigma is to talk openly about mental health issues while making sure that your employees are comfortable voicing their concerns and needs.